Review This Information

 Spending Money & Canteen Operation

 Canteen will be open twice daily for Teener and Senior campers to buy soft drinks and snacks.
 Drinks and snacks are 50 cents to a dollar each.
 Canteen is included in the cost of Buddy, Beginner, and Middler Camps.
-Teener and Senior camps generally spend one afternoon at the water park or tubing in Helen.
-This is usually something that we ask everyone to donate a couple of dollars towards if they have extra money.
+We are excited to have a Camp Store this year as well, which will have camp branded items such as water bottles, frisbees, stickers, and t-shirts for sale (ranging in price from $1 to $20).
 The only other money your child may wish to bring is for the missions offering.

 Mail is a big part of camp on Monday-Thursday during lunch times.
 When our mail is delivered, any mail you send will be given to your child.
 You are welcome to send pre-stamped and pre-addressed envelopes with your child so that he/she will have the option to send mail back home to you.
 Please send letters and packages to the following address: